• Skip to main content

 mason jar vegan candied kumquats

-Make this easy vegan candied kumquats recipe for a sweet treat that is bursting with the taste of fresh citrus.
+Make this easy Vegan Candied Kumquats recipe for a sweet treat that is bursting with the taste of fresh citrus!

 whole kumquats